-Whether you are a dog person, a cat person or a parrot or other weird pet person, you will more than likely identify with one of these five types.
-This doesn’t apply to horses – there is more like 50 types of horse owners (all of whom are slightly off the rails) and all trying to recover from some vet bill.
+Whether you are a dog, a cat, a parrot or other weird pet person, you will more than likely identify with one of these five types of fur parents.
+This doesn’t apply to horses – there are more like 50 types of horse owners (all of whom are slightly off the rails) and all trying to recover from some vet bill.

 #1 The Breed Soulmate